samlip-blip/samlip-blip.github.io/_posts/2019-12-22-ufo-Samir-Lipovaca.md

 *These things look not from this world!*

-Finally, these are the links for the top 6 sighting reports based on the information entropy that we listed in 4.7 section:
+Finally, the links below are for the top 6 sighting reports based on the information entropy that we listed in 4.7 section:

 1.  <http://www.nuforc.org/webreports/002/S02047.html>